Translate Subtitles in Premiere Pro With One Click (Using Cutback's AI Plugin)

 Reaching an international audience starts with speaking their language, literally.
 Whether you're making tutorials, marketing videos, podcasts, or YouTube content, multilingual captions are key to building global visibility.

 But if you've ever tried translating subtitles in Premiere Pro manually, you know how painful it can be.
 With a few shortfalls, you might even find yourself depending on Google Translate or Microsoft Translator to consolidate your edits.
-Between that and exporting SRT files, editing, and syncing translated text, it’s a multi-step nightmare, unless you're using Cutback.
+Between that and exporting SRT files, editing, and syncing translated text, it’s a multi-step nightmare, unless you're using Premiere Assistant.

 In this guide, we’ll walk you through how to translate captions into 29+ languages and apply them directly to your Premiere Pro sequence through automatic transcription, no exporting or juggling external tools.